MartinBulla/SnowyPlover_cycles/READ_ME.txt

 clutch_size_found: number of eggs in a clutch when eggs were floated (indicates wether clutch was complete when found and floated)
 clutch_size: number of eggs in the complete clutch
 floated: date when eggs were floated
-end: date when clutch either hatched or failed
 fate: Fate (Hatched (=hatch), Unhatched (=unhatch), Abandoned (=aban), Predated (=pred), Flooded by tides (=tide), Flooded by rain (=rain), Trampled, Broken, Unknown)
 lat: latitude of a particular nest.
 lon: longitude of a particular nest.